Boise State vs. Utah State NCAA Football Odds, Plays and Insights | September 25, 2021

 Utah State Stats and Trends

-- The Aggies have always covered the spread this season when underdogs by 9 points or more.
+- This year, the Aggies have won ATS in each of their two games as an underdog of 9 points or more.

-- Utah State's games this season have hit the over on two of three set point totals (66.7%).
+- Utah State's games this season have gone over the total in two out of three opportunities (66.7%).

-- Utah State is 3-0 against the spread and 3-0 overall in games when it scores more than 23.3 points.
+- When Utah State scores more than 23.3 points, it is 3-0 against the spread and 3-0 overall.

-- In games that Utah State amasses over 412.3 yards, the team is 3-0 against the spread and 3-0 overall.
+- Utah State is 3-0 against the spread and 3-0 overall when the team piles up over 412.3 yards.

-- The Aggies have four giveaways this season, while the Broncos have nine takeaways .
+- The Aggies have turned the ball over four times, five fewer times than the Broncos have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.